What is a Workplace?

 Essentially, any location where individuals work to accomplish tasks or provide services can be considered a workplace.

-• Factory workers work on the production line equipped with machines and tools.
-Factory workers operate with these tools and must know how to use them.
+• Factory workers operate on production lines equipped with machines and tools.

 Store

-• Retail employees commonly work indoors in various types of stores.
-Store employees often directly interact with customers.
+• Retail employees usually work indoors in various types of stores.

 Workplace equipment and business efficiency